mantidproject/mantid/docs/source/algorithms/SeparateMonitorSpectra-v1.rst

 -----------
 This algorithm takes a workspace that contains monitors and detectors, and outputs two workspaces, one with only detectors and one with only the monitors.
-The workspaces are linked such that a call to *getMonitorWorkspace* on the detector workspace will return the new monitor workspace.
+The workspaces are linked such that a call to *getMonitorWorkspace* on the new detector workspace will return the new monitor workspace.

 The algorithm can also output only the detector workspace without monitors, or the monitors on their own.

 Usage
 -----

+.. include:: ../usagedata-note.txt

 **Example - SeparateMonitorWorkspace**